 Here’s how to add tongue scraping to your routine in the morning and at night.

 Brush your teeth, floss and rinse like you normally would.
-Then, stick your tongue out and use light pressure to run the scraper across the entire surface of your tongue once or twice, starting all the way at the back of the tongue and scraping toward the front.
-It shouldn’t hurt or do any damage to the tongue – if it does, use less pressure.
+Then, stick your tongue out and apply light pressure to run the scraper across the entire surface of your tongue once or twice, starting all the way at the back of the tongue and scraping toward the front.
+It shouldn’t hurt or do any damage to your tongue.
+If it does, you’re pressing too hard on the scraper, so use less pressure.

 Rinse the scraper in warm water after each pass, and finish by rinsing it again and swishing your mouth out with water.